I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 Or is it that people are so bored with their daily lives that they think a lawsuit over ice seems like a good idea?

 Like most people, I am too busy on a daily basis to even think about worrying about something as trivial as the amount of ice in my drink.
 Also, I'm an adult.
 If I am old enough to file a lawsuit, I am surely old enough to tell the person preparing my drink that I'd rather not have ice, or I'd rather have a little bit of ice.

 Many places even have their staff ask if the drink should be served with ice.
-Whether it's Starbucks or the local movie theater, I've heard the request from both sides of the counter - the barista asks if the customer wants ice, or the customer tells the barista they don't want ice.
-It's a novel concept called the power of choice, and the power of taking responsibility for your ability to speak up.
+Whether it's Starbucks or the local movie theater, I've heard the request from both sides of the counter: The barista asks if the customer wants ice, or the customer tells the barista they don't want ice.
+It's a novel concept called the power of choice, along with the power of taking responsibility for your ability to speak up.

 Let's Talk Responsibility

 "Well, you didn't ask if I wanted ice," is the sort of response I would expect from very small children, not grown men and women, and that appears to be what's at the heart of the Starbucks lawsuit that got tossed.